matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **6. Your application needs a relational database, and it expects to talk to MySQL.
 Which storage option is the best choice for your application?**

-- Cloud SQL.
+- Cloud SQL

 **7. Your application needs to store data with strong transactional consistency, and you want seamless scaling up.
 Which storage option is the best choice for your application?**

-- Cloud Spanner.
+- Cloud Spanner

 **8. Which GCP storage service  is often the ingestion point for data being moved into the cloud, and is frequently the long-term storage location for data?**

-- Cloud Storage.
+- Cloud Storage

 ***